 To plough and sow and reap and mow,

 I'll buy a bonny bay horse.

 Some more nursery rhymes to enjoy

-I had a little pony,
+I know a little girl called Ruth,

 Origins of Nursery Rhyme Lyrics and Words